avelgest/principled-material-layers/docs.md

 Paint mode) whilst a layer preview is being updated may cause a crash.
 Currently the only solution if you experience this issue is to disable layer previews.

+### Crash after "Replace Layer Material"
+When pressing "OK" in the "Replace Layer Material" pop-up causes a crash, this may be due to the method used by the add-on when copying materials.
+Unchecking "Use Op-Based Material Copy" in the add-on preferences may solve this.